 Selen Güler is the 2025-26 Marilyn J. Gittell Postdoctoral Fellow in Urban Studies at the CUNY Graduate Center.
-She is a sociologist who studies economic redistribution, social movements, and institutional change, with a focus on urban governance and higher education.
+She is a sociologist who studies how people organize to change public policy and institutions in conflicts over taxation, housing, and higher education.
+Selen is especially interested in how moral claims about fairness and responsibility shape shared understandings of institutional legitimacy.

 Selen earned an MA and a PhD in Sociology from the University of Washington in Seattle.
 They also hold a BA in Sociology with a minor in Political Science and International Relations from Bogazici University in Istanbul, Turkey.